With abortion in jeopardy, minority women have most to lose

 If you are Black or Hispanic in a conservative state that already limits access to abortions, you are far more likely than a white woman to have one.

-And if the U.S. Supreme court allows states to further restrict or even ban abortions, minority women will bear the brunt of it, according to statistics analyzed by The Associated Press.
+And if the U.S. Supreme Court allows states to further restrict or even ban abortions, minority women who already face limited access to health care will bear the brunt of it, according to statistics analyzed by The Associated Press.

 When it comes to the effect on minority women, the numbers are unambiguous.
 In Mississippi, people of color comprise 44% of the population but 81% of women receiving abortions, according to the Kaiser Family Foundation, which tracks health statistics.

-Note: EDITOR’S NOTE — This is an updated version of a story released earlier this year.